seiji/hipchat-bot/README.md

 hipchat-bot
 ===========

-this is hipchat bot test.
+this is hipchat bot sample.

 ### Usage
 ```ruby